Misfits-Rebels-Outcasts/ShaderMuse/README.md

 <img src=documentation/FractalFlowNoise.JPG width="50%" height="50%">

 We also animate each copy of the basic image so that they move independently from each other.
 Furthermore, the animation of the pixels in each copy is dependent on the location of the pixel.
 Some pixels will move / rotate / scale faster than other pixels.
-This complex combination gives rise to animation effects that are able to simulate some natural phenomenon such as flame and gas.
+This complex combination gives rise to animation effects that can simulate some natural phenomenon such as flame and gas.

 #### Fractal Sum